ChuanMeng/RLT4Reranking/README.md

 ### 2.4 Feature generation
 We need first to build tf-idf and doc2vec models for collections, and then to infer features for retrieved lists.
+We use identical item features to eliminate confounding factors from the input; each item is represented by its retrieval score, length, unique token count, and the cosine similarity between its tf-idf/doc2vec vector and the vectors of its adjacent items.

+Note that be aware that for Robust04, the [RLT literature](https://dl.acm.org/doi/10.1145/3341981.3344234) usually randomly divides the dataset into a training set (80% queries) and a test set (20% queries).
+To eliminate the randomness of the data division, we employ 5-fold cross-validation on Robust04, generating 5 feature folds, each containing approximately 50 queries.

 Please first create the folder where feature files would be produced.
 ```bash